-Koven is also the Co-founder and Chair of The Village Energy Project, a non-profit facilitating the use anaerobic digestion (waste-to-energy) processes for rural electrification in the developing world.
-He is the Vice President and Events Director at the Godparents of the Children of Instituto Mundo Libre, a non-profit providing housing, rehabilitation, and vocational training to homeless children in Peru.
-Finally, Koven is an advisor at Concordia, a non-profit platform for expanding public-private partnerships.
+Beyond academia, Koven is the Vice President and Director of Events at the Godparents of the Children of Instituto Mundo Libre, a non-profit organization providing safe housing, rehabilitation and vocational training to homeless children in Peru.
+In addition, Koven is a Board Member at Mindot, a non-profit educational platform for developing the next generation of local leaders and agents of social change.
+Finally, he is an Advisor at Concordia, a non-profit organization dedicated to expanding public-private partnerships.

 - The George Washington University, M.Phil., Political Science, 2016

 - The George Washington University, M.A., Political Science, 2015